davincico/Threat-Intel-Tools/README.md

 ## Usage
-**Target:** Single IP address, URL or domain to investigate
+**Target:** Single IP address, URL or domain to investigate Use Python3!

 A simple single command to run the tool `python3 apollo.py <target>` Tool will automatically parse the input and determine the type of indicator it is, executing the appropriate modules relavant to the indicator type.

 ## Setting up
-Install the relevant dependencies:
+1. Install the relevant dependencies:
 `pip install python-dotenv rich prettytable beautifulsoup4 tqdm`

-Fill in the sample_env.txt with your API Keys and rename file to `.env`.
+2. Fill in the sample_env.txt with your API Keys and rename file to `.env`.

-Use `Python 3`
+You will need VirusTotal, Urlscan and Abuseipdb API keys.
+The free tiers alone should have relatively high quotas for personal usage.

 You are all set!